Pushkar-bhardwaj-9693/my-projects/square calculator/readme.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.

 ## Contact

-For any questions or suggestions, please contact [your email](mailto:youremail@example.com).
+For any questions or suggestions, please contact [my email](pankaj8521539022@gmail.com).